Enable Microsoft Entra self-service password reset on the Windows sign-in screen

 • If lock screen notifications are turned off, Reset password won't work.

-• HideFastUserSwitching is set to enabled or 1
+• HideFastUserSwitching is set to Enabled or 1.

-• DontDisplayLastUserName is set to enabled or 1
+• DontDisplayLastUserName is set to Enabled or 1.

-• NoLockScreen is set to enabled or 1
+• NoLockScreen is set to Enabled or 1.

-• BlockNonAdminUserInstall is set to enabled or 1
+• BlockNonAdminUserInstall is set to Enabled or 1.

-• EnableLostMode is set on the device
+• EnableLostMode is set on the device.

-• Explorer.exe is replaced with a custom shell
+• Explorer.exe is replaced with a custom shell.

-• Interactive logon: Require smart card is set to enabled or 1
+• Interactive logon: Require smart card is set to Enabled or 1.

 • The combination of the following specific three settings can cause this feature to not work.

-• Windows SKU is Home edition
+• Windows version is the Home edition.

 Note